C-Stein/node-milestones/01-foundations/exercises/06-third_party_modules.md

 -   Use ES6 Object Destructuring to access specific colors needed from the module
--   Use a Unicode or emoji star instead of an astrick
+-   Use a Unicode or emoji star instead of an asterisk
 -   Use two variables names `STAR_MARGIN` and `STARS_PADDING` which define the separation character or characters between the stars and around the stars.
     Use this variable to quickly change both the margin and the padding to two